tudorriva/SpecterPanel/README.md

-# Stealth Web Injector# Stealth Web Injector# 🥷 Stealth Web Injector
+# SpecterPanel# Stealth Web Injector# Stealth Web Injector# 🥷 Stealth Web Injector

-A Chrome extension that injects a persistent floating UI into webpages to extract content, forward data to a local backend for processing (OCR, AI analysis), and display results in-page.
+A Chrome extension that injects a persistent floating panel into webpages to extract content, forward data to a local backend for processing (OCR, AI analysis), and display results in-page.
 Operates with Shadow DOM isolation and runtime scripting to work on pages with strict Content Security Policies.

 ## Quick LinksA Chrome extension that injects a persistent floating UI into webpages to extract content, forward data to a local backend for processing (OCR, AI analysis), and display results in-page.
-Operates with Shadow DOM isolation and runtime scripting to work on pages with strict Content Security Policies.A Chrome extension designed to inject minimal, persistent floating UI elements into any webpage while avoiding detection, including heavily protected pages with strict Content Security Policies (CSP).
+Operates with Shadow DOM isolation and runtime scripting to work on pages with strict Content Security Policies.